-Maine's Gold-Medal Fish
+Maine's Gold-Medal Fish and Fishing Resources

-Maine’s native brook trout are indeed purebreds and among the most prized fish in the United States, drawing avid fishermen since the 19th century.
+Maine’s native brook trout are indeed purebreds and among the most prized fish in the United States, drawing avid fishermen to our waters since the 19th century.
 That’s when “sports” from New York, Philadelphia and Boston journeyed to such storied lakes as Rangeley, Mooselookmeguntic, Aziscohos and Kennebago and rivers like the Rapid, Magalloway, Kennebago and Kennebec.